figo-connect/ios-sdk/README.md

 	import Figo
 	let figo = FigoClient(clientID: "xyz", clientSecret: "123")

-Take a look at the test cases to see more examples of interaction with the API.
+Browse the [client reference](docs/index.html) to see all available funtions or take a look at the test cases to see more examples of interaction with the API.

 ### Create user